freedomofpress/securedrop-docs/docs/source.rst

 |Confirmation page|

-Once you are finished submitting documents, be certain you have saved your secret codename and then click the **Log out** button:
+Once you are finished submitting documents, be certain you have saved your secret codename and then click the **Log out** button.
+You should see the screen below:

 |Logout|

 The final step to clearing your session is to restart Tor Browser for optimal security.
-You can either close the browser entirely or follow the notification: click on the Tor onion in the toolbar, click **New Identity** and then click **Yes** in the dialog box that appears to confirm you'd like to restart Tor Browser:
+You can either close the browser entirely or follow the instructions on the page: click on the "New Identity" button in the toolbar and then click **Yes** in the dialog box that appears to confirm you'd like to restart Tor Browser:

 |Restart TBB|